tskit-dev/tsdate/docs/usage.md

 whose ID is given by the column header lies within the timeslice specified by the `start_time` and `end_time` columns.

+For the continuous-time `variational_gamma` method, the posterior for each node is represented by the shape and rate parameter of the gamma approximation, and the `start_time` and `end_time` entries may be ignored.

 (sec_usage_popsize)=

 ## Population sizes